sanghee727/sanghee727.github.io/_pages/about.md

 #   About Me
 I am a PhD candidate in Economics at <a href="https://siebelschool.illinois.edu/" style="color: #7289da; text-decoration: none;">University of Illinois, Urbana-Champaign (UIUC)</a>, co-advised by Prof. <a href="https://elizaforsythe.web.illinois.edu" style="color: #7289da; text-decoration: none;">Eliza Forsythe</a> and Prof. <a href="https://sites.google.com/site/benjaminmmarx/" style="color: #7289da; text-decoration: none;">Benjamin M. Marx</a>.
 <br><br>
-As an applied microeconomist specializing in labor and public economics, my research examines how policies, institutions, and social shocks shape labor-market outcomes, occupational choices, and human capital formation.
-My work particularly focuses on understanding the persistent barriers to gender equity in the labor market, exploring how structural constraints—such a institutional policies and occupational characteristics—interact to limit women's career advancement and contribute to earnings disparities.
+My research examines how policy and social shocks shape labor-market outcomes, occupational choices, and human capital formation.
+My work focuses on understanding the persistent barriers to gender equity in the labor market, exploring how structural constraints interact to limit women's career advancement and contribute to earnings disparities.
 <br><br>
 **I will be on the job market in the 2025-2026 academic year**